tytydraco/yessleep/out/My_neighbors_tenant_keeps_waving_at_me_I_think_something_is_very_wrong.md

 Yet, I couldn’t imagine what scenario would cause her to act so… strange.
 And I couldn’t shake that feeling that she was in some sort of danger.

-In lieu of the incident, I decided to talk to Ray the following morning about what I had seen.
+I decided to talk to Ray the following morning about what I had seen.
 I wanted to make sure he was aware of it in case there was something he knew that I didn’t.
 Or maybe even something he could do to help with whatever was going on.

 “Morning, Ray!”
 I greeted him as I approached his front porch.